Release Notes for MariaDB ColumnStore 1.4.2

 SUSE Linux Enterprise Server 12

 MariaDB Enterprise ColumnStore 1.4 is no longer supported.
-If you would like to deploy Enterprise ColumnStore, please use MariaDB Enterprise ColumnStore 5.5 in MariaDB Enterprise Server 10.5.
-For installation and upgrade instructions, see Deploy MariaDB ColumnStore 5.5 with MariaDB Enterprise Server 10.5.
+If you would like to deploy Enterprise ColumnStore, please use MariaDB Enterprise ColumnStore 5 or later.
+For installation and upgrade instructions, see "Deploy".